CarlosSac/CommunityBoardWeb/README.md

 Submitted by: **Carlos Sac**

-This web app: **This webapp shows the past places to visit on POrto, Portugal**
+This web app: **This webapp shows the past places to visit in Prto, Portugal**

 Time spent: **6** hours spent in total